Prince Nymph: Tying

 In order to give the fly weight, a gold tungsten or nickel bead is used behind the eye of the hook.
 Lead or lead free wire is wound around the hook to add additional weight for fishing in deeper pools.
 Black thread in 70 Denier, such as Danville 6/0, is used for hooks in size #4 to #14 or Danville 8/0 for smaller hooks.
 The most common size hooks that are fished are size #14 to #18.
 The tail of the fly was originally tied using black goose biots.
 Brown biots are often used for the tail, which is tied with the biots mounted on the side of the hook and curved outward.
-Peackcock herl is now used for the body and gold wire or oval tinsel is counter-wrapped over the peacock herl.
+Peacock herl is now used for the body and gold wire or oval tinsel is counter-wrapped over the peacock herl.
 A white goose biot is wrapped on the shoulder with the concave surface facing down.
 A brown hen hackle is wrapped around the neck before whip finishing.